 Transforming Lives.
 Transforming Cities

-The Northern Transformation is a $300 million project that will see new campuses built at West Park in Burnie and Inveresk in Launceston in a partnership between the University and local, state and federal governments.
+The Northern Transformation is a $300 million project that will see new campuses built at West Park in Burnie and Inveresk in Launceston in a partnership between the University and local, state and Australian governments.

 What's the latest?

-The co-design process will see a range of opportunities for the community to provide input to the final detailed designs.
+A co-design process will see a range of opportunities for the community to provide input to the final detailed designs.

 The Northern Transformation Program is a partnership between the University, TasTAFE and three levels of government.
 The Australian Government is contributing $150 million in funding, while the State Government and the University are each contributing $75 million.
 The City of Launceston and the Burnie City Council are making strategic land allocations and investment in associated public infrastructure.